Palisade-Projects/Create-a-To-Do-List-/README.md

 3. Pull Request the code you have done
 4. NehharShah will review it and add if everything works for the main code

+## Conclusion
+This To-Do List project has been designed to be scalable and maintainable.
+The use of React with TypeScript as a frontend technology and GoLang as a backend programming language, along with MongoDB as a database, provides a robust and efficient solution.
+The project can be easily deployed on any platform and can handle heavy traffic.

 # License
 This To-Do List project is open source and is licensed under the MIT license.